exclude front page categories plugin not working

 In a perfect world, (2) would be cool, but it will take probably 10x the dev time as (1), and this seems to me to be a relatively unimportant issue in the grand schema of things.
 So I lean toward (1).

-#9 Updated by Dominic Giglio about 7 years ago
+#9 Updated by Dominic Giglio over 7 years ago

 I was under the impression that this code just added category exclusion functionality to the existing WP provided category widget.
 I agree that forcing users to find out the cat ids in order to exclude them is not ideal.
 I was planning on looking into expanding this code to add check boxes to exclude categories.

 I'll update again once I find out a little more.

-#10 Updated by Dominic Giglio about 7 years ago
+#10 Updated by Dominic Giglio over 7 years ago

 Had a few minutes to get that code snippet into a topic branch and you are correct Boone, it doest instantiate a whole new widget (not that I didn't trust you).

 Gonna mess around with it and see if I can integrate it's functionality into the default WP cats widget.
 I think it would be a nice addition, maybe even something I could get into core??? :-)

-#13 Updated by Dominic Giglio almost 7 years ago
+#13 Updated by Dominic Giglio about 7 years ago

 I started writing a plugin that would remove the default categories widget and replace it with our own custom one that would enable the exclusion of categories.
 While looking through the plugin directory to grab a different piece of code, I came across this plugin which I didn't know was installed.
 I activated it and started testing it out.
 I think it's what you're looking for.
 Not only does it give you the ability to exclude certain categories, it also adds a lot of other functionality to the standard WordPress category features.

 Would you please check it out and let me know if it solves this issue?
 I'd rather not write a new plugin if one already fits the bill.

-#14 Updated by Matt Gold almost 7 years ago
+#14 Updated by Matt Gold about 7 years ago

 - Status changed from Assigned to Rejected